 Estate Planning for Women: 4 Key Priorities to Consider

-What happens in an emergency if you are unable to make your own healthcare or financial decisions?
-Who makes decisions on your behalf if you are incapacitated or hospitalized for a long period of time?
-Does anyone in your family know how you want your estate distributed?
+As a woman, have you considered what will happen if you can no longer make your own healthcare or financial decisions?
+Who will make decisions on your behalf if you are incapacitated or hospitalized for a long period of time?
+Who will make important healthcare decisions for you if you are unconscious and cannot do so for yourself?
+If you pass away, does anyone in your family know how you want your estate distributed?
+Are those wishes in writing and enforceable?

 Taking the following four key priorities into consideration will aid you along your estate planning journey: